The Bankrate promise

 - Grubhub does not provide any car insurance.

-- Instacart’s Independent Contractor Agreement specifically says, “You should verify whether your automobile insurance covers performance of your services, not all insurance policies cover such services, and you are not entitled to receive such insurance coverage from Instacart.”
+- Instacart’s Independent Contractor Agreement specifically states, “You should verify whether your automobile insurance covers performance of your services, not all insurance policies cover such services, and you are not entitled to receive such insurance coverage from Instacart.”

 Ultimately, you should look over the fine print of your agreement with your delivery company, as well as the specifics of your personal auto insurance coverage.